NorESMhub/NorESM/doc/configurations/platforms.rst

 On our machine the compilation takes less then 3 minutes, and if everything went well the input files should download automatically before the run starts.

+Note: AeroTab is supposed to be a folder, if a file has been created instead simply add a "trailing slash" (/) at line 1946 in components/cam/bld/namelist_files/namelist_defaults_cam.xml (which has to be written as: <aerotab_table_dir>noresm-only/atm/cam/camoslo/AeroTab_8jun17/</aerotab_table_dir>) and resubmit.

 Adding a new platform
 '''''''''''''''''''''